Clinamenic/Open-Mutualism-Guild/content/exeunt/Undercapital Redux.md

 - Intent centric web3 applications (of the kind explored by [Anoma](https://anoma.net))
 - [Feral Computing](https://mirror.xyz/austinwadesmith.eth/wrBCeIWNsXbseQiLBj5jR_bkMFZ03nNYs4rg0lU8X2s) a (a kind of practice of applied technological undualing being developed by Austin Wade Smith - further entries in this project will explore feral computing in greater detail)
-- Field Ontology Method (a personal prototype for instrument based encounters with nonhuman ecologies under pluralistic knowledge regimes).
+- Field Ontology Method (a personal prototype for instrument-based encounters with nonhuman ecologies under pluralistic knowledge regimes).

 Undercapital's technological optimism is one of ethical creativity, but it's equally about the subversive power gained when social bodies assert the naturalistic immediacy of liminal and nondual states - not as sacred or remote, but as an inherent feature of the dynamism of the plane of nature.